library(learnr)

 rows = 2)

-With a predictive model, there is only one outcome for each individual unit.
-There are not two potential outcomes because we are not considering any of the covariates to be a treatment variable.
-We assuming that the values of all covariates are "fixed."
+With a predictive model, each individual unit has only one observed outcome.
+There are not two potential outcomes because none of the covariates are treated as treatment variables.
+Instead, all covariates are assumed to be "fixed."

 question_text(NULL,

-message = "Some people might have a value for `age` younger than 40.
+message = "Some people might have a value for age younger than 40.
 Others might have a value older than 40.
-Those two groups will, on average, have different values for the outcome variable.",
+Those two groups will, on average, have different values for primary_06.",

 answer(NULL, correct = TRUE),